patel-vansh1607/capstone-project-mod-1/README.md

 ## Projects Under-Construction...

-- [MEDDICAL](https://github.com/patel-vansh1607/MEDDICAL-hospital-website) - A hospital website called "MEDDICAL" making using a Figma Template.Stay in touch with the Github repository link.
+- [MEDDICAL](https://github.com/patel-vansh1607/MEDDICAL-hospital-website) - A hospital website called "MEDDICAL" making using a Figma Template.
+Stay in touch with the Github repository link.

-- [Filtro](https://github.com/patel-vansh1607/filtro-coffee-website) - A coffee website called "Filtro" making using a Figma Template.Stay in touch with the Github repository link.
+- [Filtro](https://github.com/patel-vansh1607/filtro-coffee-website) - A coffee website called "Filtro" making using a Figma Template.
+Stay in touch with the Github repository link.

 - [Login-Page](https://github.com/patel-vansh1607/login-dashboard) - A login dashboard -making using a Figma Template.
 Stay in touch with the Github repository link.